Drugs

 These Waterfall Hikes Don’t Require a Timed Permit

-While you need a permit to reach much of the waterfall corridor in Oregon and Washington, some trails don't take so much planning.
+While you need a permit to reach much of Oregon's waterfall corridor in the Columbia River Gorge, some trails don't take so much planning.

 08/04/2022 By Michelle Harris